This site is best viewed in a browser that better complies with international standards, such as Firefox, Opera, Google Chrome, or Safari.

 The sutta goes on to describe how the pattern or order of the universe becomes confused and this affects the patterns of weather, which affect the crops and in turn the people and animals cannot survive.
 Buddhadasa comments:

-We can see these difficulties clearly happening in all societies as they become touched by modernization.
-Under the new name of globalization the catastrophe will further intensify.
-The mad rush towards progress in the last thirty years of development in Siam has left a vast disparity between rich and poor and huge, devastating scars on the culture, the natural environment, and social norms.
+We can see these difficulties clearly happening in all societies as they become touched by modernisation.
+Under the new name of globalisation the catastrophe will further intensify.
+The mad rush towards progress in the last thirty years of development in Siam has left a vast disparity between rich and poor, and huge, devastating scars on the culture, the natural environment and social norms.
 It is hard to believe that contemporary Thai values have sprung from a Buddhist culture.

 How could this happen in a Buddhist society?
-With few exceptions the monks of Siam naively welcome globalization as an unavoidable friend.
-Many monks have consumer goods such as mobile phones, BMW's, and portable computers; many are obsessed with raising money from their newly rich parishioners to build ever bigger Buddha statues and useless halls and buildings.
+With few exceptions the monks of Siam naively welcome globalisation as an unavoidable friend.
+Many monks have consumer goods such as mobile phones, BMWs and portable computers; many are obsessed with raising money from their newly rich parishioners to build ever bigger Buddha statues and useless halls and buildings.

 As is the trend around the world, the bright young contemporary minds of Siam are being lured into the fast-paced business world with little time or inclination to develop wisdom through contemplation.
 Young and old Thais alike are victims of the huge promotion of a global monoculture through the actions of the multinationals with the capitalist, individualistic ethos.

-This new kind of suffering, spawned by consumerism and fueled by the globalization process, is happening in various stages all over Southeast Asia and indeed the world.
+This new kind of suffering, spawned by consumerism and fuelled by the globalisation process, is happening in various stages all over Southeast Asia, and indeed the world.
 Even in countries like Burma and Laos the scars of the consumer society are emerging.
-This is seen in the ugly modern buildings that are starting to appear in Rangoon and Vientiane, in the ubiquitous Coca-Cola available in the smallest villages, and in the gentle people who feel "left behind" and aspire to Western goods they have seen on television.
+This is seen in the ugly modern buildings that are starting to appear in Rangoon and Vientiane, in the ubiquitous Coca Cola available in the smallest villages, and in the gentle people who feel ’left behind’ and aspire to Western goods they have seen on television.

 Looking at these trends globally, we see startling evidence of structural violence in regard to economic injustice in the world today.
 For instance, 20% of people in the richest countries receive 87% of the world income, while the poorest 20% of the world’s people receive barely 1.4% of total income.
 The combined incomes of the top 20% are nearly 60 times larger than those of the bottom 20%.
 The gap doubled since 1950 when the top 20% had 30 times the income of the bottom 20%.
 And this gap continues to grow.

-The result of this structural violence is that for 80% of the world’s population globalization means global poverty in the sense that:
+The result of this structural violence is that for 80% of the world’s population, globalisation means global poverty in the sense that:

-As part of being human we all have a tendency towards greed, hatred, and delusion.
-In the modern world this tendency is greatly encouraged, hence the globalization of suffering described above.
+As part of being human, we all have a tendency towards greed, hatred, and delusion.
+In the modern world this tendency is greatly encouraged, hence the globalisation of suffering described above.
 In a more just and fair society these negative trends are warned against rather then worshipped as something we all should pursue.

-How can Buddhism contribute meaningfully to the present crisis of civilizations?
+How can Buddhism contribute meaningfully to the present crisis of civilisations?
 We suggest that the main contribution will be the Buddhist view of the meaning of life and its implications for the kind of society that encourages this.
-From the Buddhist point of view happiness doesn’t come from trying to satisfy ta.nhaa (unsatiable cravings), either for material wealth, power, recognition, or sensual pleasure—a trend propagated by the present global consumerism.
-On the contrary, glorifying ta.nhaa will lead to meaninglessness, dissatisfaction, and alienation.
-Happiness and real meaning of life come from the reduction of ta.nhaa, which will in turn open space for the wholesome qualities of life to flourish, e.g. compassion, wisdom, generosity, peace of mind.
-These wholesome qualities will connect us to ourselves, our fellow human beings, and nature.
+From the Buddhist point of view, happiness doesn’t come from trying to satisfy tanha (unsatiable cravings), either for material wealth, power, recognition or sensual pleasure—a trend propagated by the present global consumerism.
+On the contrary, glorifying tanha will lead to meaninglessness, dissatisfaction and alienation.
+Happiness and real meaning of life come from the reduction of tanha, which will in turn open space for the wholesome qualities of life to flourish, e.g. compassion, wisdom, generosity, peace of mind.
+These wholesome qualities will connect us to ourselves, our fellow human beings and nature.
 These qualities of life are considered ariyadhana (noble wealth), real qualities that will help us to cope with suffering.
 Buddhism encourages us to confront this existential suffering in life.
-In contrast, modern culture offers a way to escape from this suffering in the name of progress with its promises of health, prosperity, and consumption.
-In other words, modern culture encourages the satisfying of ta.nhaa, which is the root cause of suffering.
+Supposedly, modern culture offers a way to escape from this suffering in the name of progress with its promises of health, prosperity and consumption.
+In other words, modern culture encourages the satisfying of tanha, which is the root cause of suffering.
 So this is why there is so much suffering in the modern world despite the high levels of prosperity and technological advance.

-In an authentic Buddhist civilization a good life would be materially simple and in tune with the natural environment.
-One would have few belongings and abundant time for meditation, friendship, and community life.
-A good Buddhist society is one that is dominated by values such as cooperation, generosity, compassion, spirituality, and a social environ ment that supports and encourages the growth of wholesome qualities among people.
-In the ideal Buddhist society the economic, political, and cultural structures would support the growth of these virtues.
+In an authentic Buddhist civilisation, a good life would be materially simple and in tune with the natural environment.
+One would have few belongings and abundant time for meditation, friendship and community life.
+A good Buddhist society is one that is dominated by values such as cooperation, generosity, compassion, spirituality and a social environment that supports and encourages the growth of wholesome qualities among people.
+In the ideal Buddhist society the economic, political and cultural structures would support the growth of these virtues.
 Of course this is the opposite of the present global trends.
-From this viewpoint a simple life is preferable, one with far fewer consumer goods than in the present Western norm.
+From this viewpoint, a simple life is preferable, one with far fewer consumer goods than in the present Western norm.
 This is because less consumption will ease our material burden and allow us to cultivate wholesome qualities.

 This doesn’t mean that Buddhism rejects material well-being.
-The point is to know and understand the limits of material well-being, but not to let the means become the end as modern people tend to do.
-A mantra for this kind of living could be "contentment" rather than "the more the better."
+The point is to know and understand the limits of material well-being, but not to let the ’means’ become the ’end’ as modern people tend to do.
+A mantra for this kind of living could be ’contentment’ rather than ’the more the better.’
 This should not be construed as a rigid ideology but should allow a wide range of modes of ownership with upper limits.
-At one end of the scale would be people living very simply with basic "material" security such as authentic Buddhist monks and nuns who consume according to their basic needs but devote their lives to the service of humankind and all sentient beings.
+At one end of the scale would be people living very simply with basic ’material’ security such as authentic Buddhist monks and nuns, who consume according to their basic needs but devote their lives to the service of humankind and all sentient beings.
 Such people can be the guiding lights of a society.
 At the other end are people who care only for the well-being of an individual and their immediate family.
 They may do so but with an upper limit on ownership that does not allow them to use wealth to exploit others and nature.
 Greed is not encouraged.
-Between these two poles there can be a diverse range of modes of ownership and enterprise according to individual choice based on the ideas of economic decentralization.
+Between these two poles there can be a diverse range of modes of ownership and enterprise according to individual choice based on the ideas of economic decentralisation.

-Another pertinent factor is political decentralization.
+Another pertinent factor is political decentralisation.
 This is because power, like wealth, can be used both negatively and positively, and the tendency to use it negatively is always there.
-So for political organizations the smaller the better.
-We have to bear in mind that the Buddha established the Sangha in a very decentralized form without appointing any of his disciples to be the supreme leader even though there were many enlightened disciples in those days.
+So for political organisations, the smaller the better.
+We have to bear in mind that the Buddha established the Sangha in a very decentralised form, without appointing any of his disciples to be the supreme leader even though there were many enlightened disciples in those days.

-As Buddhists we would draw inspiration from the Buddhist tradition to encourage localization and decentralization over globalization and monopolization.
-This kind of localization and decentralization doesn’t conflict with international networking among civil society initiatives as long as it is not in the spirit of centralization.
+As Buddhists, we would draw inspiration from the Buddhist tradition to encourage localisation and decentralisation over globalisation and monopolisation.
+This kind of localisation and decentralisation doesn’t conflict with international networking among civil society initiatives as long as it is not in the spirit of centralisation.

 While there are undoubtedly many factors, in principle we agree with David Korten’s argument that:

-Globalization, like anything else, is impermanent and thus non-self and will last as long as causes and conditions allow it.
-Like all other tempting matters, we need to be aware of both the positive and negative effects of globalization.
+Globalisation, like anything else, is impermanent and thus ’non-self’ and will last as long as causes and conditions allow it.
+Like all other tempting matters, we need to be aware of both the positive and negative effects of globalisation.
 Once we have enough critical awareness that the negative aspect outweighs the positive aspect, we will be able to liberate ourselves from it.
 At least in Siam, the poor are the ones who have seen the negative side very clearly.

-As Buddhists, we believe that no institution can last long without real moral legitimacy however powerful it may be.
-In regard to the multinational corporations manipulating the globalization process mainly for their own benefit and creating so much suffering for other people, we agree with people who foresee the end of the present trends towards globalization.
+As Buddhists, we believe that no institution can last long without real moral legitimacy, however powerful it may be.
+In regard to the multinational corporations manipulating the globalisation process mainly for their own benefit and creating so much suffering for other people, we agree with people who foresee the end of the present trends towards globalisation.

-A Buddhist response is not just sitting and waiting for Maara (evil forces) to cause collapse.
-We have to cultivate our paaramii (spiritual strengths) to liberate ourselves and our communities from this corporate-imperialist process.
+A Buddhist response is not just sitting and waiting for Mara (evil forces) to cause collapse.
+We have to cultivate our parami (spiritual strengths) to liberate ourselves and our communities from this corporate-imperialist process.

-Over the last ten years or so some farmers and villages have been experimenting with alternative agricultural projects emphasizing organic fertilizer and insecticide, on a subsistence economy base.
+Over the last ten years or so some farmers and villages have been experimenting with alternative agricultural projects emphasising organic fertiliser and insecticide, on a subsistence economy base.